--United (Star Alliance) will still be an excellent currency, even after the devaluation coming next February.
+-United (Star Alliance) is still an excellent currency, even after their devaluation last month.
 They never charge fuel surcharges, have very flexible routing rules, they allow one-way awards for half the mileage, they have a short-haul awards for 10,000 miles, they allow for a stopover and an open-jaw so that you can really maximize a single award ticket into several free trips, and they have dozens of partners to fly on, most of which can be booked on their website.

--Korean (Skyteam) offers the best first class availability of any airline in the world (A380 First Class Trip Report here) and they also have true bargains on partner travel, just 30,000 miles to fly round-trip on Hawaiian or Alaska to Hawaii in coach or 60,000 miles in first.
+-Korean (Skyteam) offers the best first class availability of any airline in the world (777+A380 First Class Trip Report here), it’s truly incredible.
+Did you know that they fly to 13 US cities as well as Tel Aviv and the Maldives?
+They also have amazing bargains on partner travel, just 30,000 miles to fly round-trip on Hawaiian or Alaska to Hawaii in coach or 60,000 miles in first.
 And it’s just 20,000 miles to fly to Alaska in coach or 40,000 miles in first.
 You can even get a free stopover on the way to or in Alaska!

--Virgin Atlantic has some niche uses like discounted awards on Delta and transfer to Hilton at a 1:2 ratio.
+-Virgin Atlantic has some niche uses like discounted awards on Delta and Cyprus Air.
+For example a round-trip from Tel Aviv to Cyprus is just 5,000 miles!

 -Hyatt is a powerful hotel currency.
 They have added a new cash and points option that offers some excellent values and more importantly those stays earn points, elite stay credits, promo credits, and you can use suite upgrades on cash and point stays as well.
 It remains far less expensive for high-end hotel stays than any other hotel program, a $1,500/night villa at the Park Hyatt Maldives would run just 25,000 points or 12,500 points+$150.